For more information about the Hillsboro-Forest Grove branch and how to join, contact:

 We have several structured activities each month, as well as more spontaneous events.
 There is so much happening in Hillsboro and the Portland area.

-• Book club: We alternate between current bestsellers and past popular or classic works.
+• Book Club: We alternate between current bestsellers and past popular or classic works.
 Members share a wide variety of life experiences in our discussions.
 When the movie comes out for a book we have read, we often attend as a group.
 The book club currently meets at the Hillsboro Main Library on the third Monday of the month.
 In the winter we meet during the day; the rest of the year at 7 PM.
-Please contact Mary for further details.
+Please contact us at aauw97123@gmail@com for further details.